The Hanseatic city of Elburg and its sights

 - If you are planning an elegant evening in one of the city's restaurants, then you should comfortable pumps .

-- A backpack, in which you can store all the utensils for a day, is practical
+- The backpack, in which you can store all the utensils for a day, is practical

 Lunch at Aan de Gracht

 A stroll through town makes you hungry.
 So our lunch at Aan de Gracht suits us perfectly.
 In good time during a heavy summer shower, we enjoy our lunch break even more.
 As always, I am curious about what is typical of the cuisine of the region and try a sandwich with smoked eel.
 Those who like smoked fish will love this one.
 Or do you fancy a tomato soup like Petar?

 Conclusion: take your time to visit the Hanseatic city of Elburg